Madeleine Smith: Dramatisations

-The case was again dramatized in 1952 for Mutual Radio in an episode of The Black Museum titled "The Small White Boxes".
+The case was again dramatised in 1952 for Mutual Radio in an episode of The Black Museum titled "The Small White Boxes".

 Other novels based on the case include The House in Queen Anne's Square (1920) by William Darling Lyell, Lovers All Untrue (1970) by Norah Lofts, and Alas, for Her That Met Me!
 (1976) by Mary Ann Ashe (pseudonym of Christianna Brand).
-Alanna Knight's Murder in Paradise (2008) includes Madeleine Smith, William Morris and George Wardle as peripheral characters, including a story of how Madeleine met George.
+Alanna Knight's Murder in Paradise (2008) includes Smith, William Morris and George Wardle as peripheral characters, including a story of how Madeleine met George.

-From 1976 to 1989 Madeleine Smith was one of the figures in the Chamber of Horrors section in the Edinburgh Wax Museum on the Royal Mile.
+From 1976 to 1989 Smith was one of the figures in the Chamber of Horrors section in the Edinburgh Wax Museum on the Royal Mile.

-The Madeleine Smith case was partly dramatized with actors reading her letters and a draft of a letter by Pierre Emile L'Angelier on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.
+The Madeleine Smith case was documented and partly dramatised, with actors reading her letters and a draft of a letter by Pierre Emile L'Angelier, on an episode of the 2022 BBC Radio podcast series Lady Killers with Lucy Worsley.

+A one-act musical based on the Madeleine Smith case, The Glasgow Poisoner, was staged at A Play, A Pie and A Pint (Glasgow) in September 2025 and the play was published by Salamander Street.